janweinschenker/jdk9-jigsaw-http2/README.md

 This example is implemented in [ResponseAsyncMulti.java](./src/main/java/com/holisticon/jdk9/http2/strategy/ResponseAsyncMulti.java).

 The client will download an HTML file from the server.
-If the server pushes any other resources
+If the server pushes any other resources, they will be processed as well.

 1. If not done already, compile the sources
   1. `$> mvn clean:clean package`